St Ives Gold Mine: History

 The mine was purchased by Goldfields from WMC in late 2001.
 The combined price for the two Australian operations Goldfields purchased, St Ives and the Agnew Gold Mine, was US$180 million in cash and US$52 million in Gold Fields shares.

+Operation

+From 2002, the mine was operated by Leighton Contractors.
+In 2012, Gold Fields brought operation of the mine in house.

-St Ives, in 2009, employed 249 permanent staff and 926 contractors.
+St Ives employed 249 permanent staff and 926 contractors in 2009.

+To reduce emissions and cost from its diesel generators, the mine builds a hybrid energy system with 35 MW of solar power and 42 MW of wind power.